Two Cars in Every Garage and Three Eyes on Every Fish: Plot

 Mr. Burns' political advisers inform him that he is greatly despised by most people, while Bailey is beloved by all.
 To quell the controversy over Blinky, Mr. Burns appears on television with an actor portraying Charles Darwin who claims Blinky is an evolutionary leap, not a "hideous genetic mutation".
 After Mr. Burns vows to lower taxes and runs a smear campaign against Bailey, his campaign ties hers in the polls.
 Mr. Burns' advisers suggest that he have dinner at the home of one of his employees the night before the election.
 After scanning the plant's video monitors for the most average man he can find, Mr. Burns chooses Homer.

 The upcoming dinner with Mr. Burns divides the Simpson household.
 With Homer supporting Mr. Burns' campaign simply to not antagonize his boss, Marge and Lisa are appalled that Homer has allowed Burns to use their home as a campaign tool.
 For dinner, Marge stuns Mr. Burns' campaign team and the media alike by serving Blinky, placing the fish's head on Mr. Burns's plate.
 Unable to swallow the fish, Mr. Burns spits it out.
 Cameras flash as the expelled bite flies through the air and hits the floor, dooming his gubernatorial campaign.
 Bailey wins the election, and Mr. Burns destroys some of the Simpsons' furnishings in a fit of rage.
+Mr. Burns attempts to flip over a table, but is unable to do so.
+He asks Mr. Smithers for help to flip the table over.
 Mr. Burns warns that he will ensure Homer's dreams will go unfulfilled as long as he lives.
 However, Marge happily reassures Homer that his ambitions are so meagre nobody could possibly thwart them.